jenninglim/recursion-schemes-in-DSL/Report/new_report.md

   & \langle h \circ F\ outl , k \circ F\ outr \rangle \circ F\ \langle \llparenthesis h \rrparenthesis ,\llparenthesis k \rrparenthesis \rangle
 \end{align*}

-5 Datatypes as Initial F-Algebras
+5 Datatypes as Initial $F$-Algebras
 -----------------------------

 To yield the power of the catamorphism, it requires the data structure to